JimPaine/containerapp/README.md

     - app repo then handles rotation of revisions
     - revision strategy set in iac repo
 - Trigger app workflow to deploy latest from IaC deploy
+- switch apps to no or placeholder containers

 # Missing
 - MSI
 - private endpoints